kashyap-96/Loyalty-Programs/README.md

 ### Project Summary: Influence of Loyalty Programs in Fast Food Retail

 This project investigates the effectiveness of loyalty programs in the fast-food industry, evaluating their impact on customer preferences, spending habits, and brand loyalty.
-Using a mixed-methods approach—including surveys, interviews, and financial data analysis—we explored how these programs influence consumer behavior and whether they justify the investment by fast-food companies.
+Using a mixed-methods approach—including surveys, interviews, and financial data analysis—we explored how these programs influence consumer behavior and whether they justify fast-food companies' investments.

 Key findings reveal that while loyalty programs can enhance customer retention when well-designed, they generally have a limited impact on dining choices or spending habits.
 Customers prioritize food quality, price, and convenience over loyalty rewards.
 Simplifying program structures and offering immediate, flexible benefits could improve their appeal.
 Additionally, other factors like superior customer service and competitive pricing were identified as more critical to driving customer satisfaction and repeat visits.